avigad/lafny-experiments/README.md

         x := x + 1
 ```
 With Lean 4 elaborators this translation can be done automatically, although this is not currently implemented.

+## Canonical forms of looping
+Given a goal of these generic loops, we then sought to look for
+a simplest form.
+We came up with the following signature:
+`(meas : State → Measure) → (init : State) →
+      (next : (state : State) →
+        m (κ ⊕ {newState // WellFoundedRelation.rel (meas newState) (meas state)}))`

+This signature has a few components, a `meas` which abstracts the `State` into a `Measure` that we prove to be decreasing, the initial state `init`, and a `next` function which given a state, returns
+either a `κ` which can be thought of as "any extra additional information we want when our loop returns".
+Typically this is
+some values subtyped to include an invariant.
+Or, we return a `newState`
+such that its `Measure` with respect to `State` is decreasing.

 # Repository Structure
 This repository is research of experiments of imperative code verification in Lean.